0%

 We recognise that the fight against aviation’s climate impact is inseparable from struggles for social justice, equity, and inclusion.
 Historically, much of the Stay Grounded organising team within Europe and the broader movement have been disproportionately white, middle-class, academic, and non-disabled.
 We acknowledge this reality openly and commit to actively addressing these imbalances.

-The conference aims to create a space that is welcoming and accessible to people from diverse backgrounds and communities, especially those who have been marginalised or underrepresented in environmental and climate justice movements.
+The conference aimed to create a space that is welcoming and accessible to people from diverse backgrounds and communities, especially those who have been marginalised or underrepresented in environmental and climate justice movements.
 This includes actively working to reduce barriers related to race, class, gender, ability, and other intersections of identity and experience.

-Our anti-oppression efforts include:
+Our anti-oppression efforts included:

 • Centering and uplifting the voices and leadership of Black, Indigenous, People of Color (BIPoC), working-class, disabled, queer, and other marginalized communities within the movement